schrepfer/mrep/README.md

   --backup_format FORMAT
                         Backup files in this format; %s is expanded to the current file name.
+  -n, --diff            Diff the proposed changes only.
+Do not actually touch
+                        the files.
+  --diff_context LINES  The amount of context to show in unified diffs.
   -r, --regexp, --regex, --re
                         Make the search string a regexp pattern.
 With this option you can use regexp capturing groups, and reference those values in the replacement with \1, \2, etc.
-  -n, --diff            Diff the proposed changes only.
-Do not actually touch
-                        the files.
-  --diff_context DIFF_CONTEXT
-                        The amount of context to show in unified diffs.
   -f RegexFlag, --flag RegexFlag
                         See
                         https://docs.python.org/3/library/re.html#re.RegexFlag